ai4city-hkust/Single-node-slurm-setup-with-multiple-GPUs/README.md

 Juran, juranzhang at hkust-gz.edu.cn

 ### Step 2.
 Ssh
+--- Make sure you are connected to Campus wifi or VPN ---

 Ssh into the server by {your account}@10.120.17.95 and key in the initial password
 ```
 ssh {your account}@10.120.17.95